maitag/peote-telnet/README.md

 ####TESTING

 - edit ip/port inside Assets/config.conf to what telnet(/mud;)-server adress you wanna connect
-- if run inside webbrowser, flashplayer (raw-socket-bridge) needs permission to leave sandbox, wrap around that with some kind of [xml-daemon](https://github.com/maitag/peote-telnet/blob/master/html5-test/flashpolicyd.pl) running serverside
+- if run inside webbrowser, flashplayer (raw-socket-bridge) or websockets needs permission to leave sandbox, so wrap around that with some kind of [proxy](https://github.com/maitag/peote-proxy) running serverside

 ####Why another Terminal Emulation ?